groupvine/gv-doc/aside/features/index.md

  *  Easily define customized, reusable email "templates"

+ *  Improved protection against hacked member accounts sending group emails in the case where moderation is not enabled.
+    In this case, emails must at least be confirmed by the sender.

  *  Supports copy and paste from MS Office and from a Google doc

  *  Easier management of email file attachments